 - the City and its community partner agencies matched 193 households with housing between the months of January and March 2020 - 12 additional individuals have been identified for move-in through a Rapid Rehousing Initiative which is prioritizing access to housing with housing benefits for existing shelter clients.
 This initiative includes vulnerable individuals who are identified through the Coordinated Access System.
 The Ending Homelessness and Staying Housed Working Group has begun to meet and are establishing their work plan, based on the updated goals in the Plan.
-See Strategic Direction 1-pager attached as Appendix B. Building Housing A Housing Forecast was created for the City and County of Peterborough which sets targets for affordable housing production to 2029, see Appendix C. These targets are broken down by City and Township, as well as by income level - from rents affordable for people receiving Ontario Works Shelter Allowance to people who are fully employed and earning minimum wage.
+See Strategic Direction 1-pager attached as Appendix B. Building Housing A Housing Forecast was created for the City and County of Peterborough which sets targets for affordable housing production to 2029 (see Appendix C).
+These targets are broken down by City and Township, as well as by income level - from rents affordable for people receiving Ontario Works Shelter Allowance to people who are fully employed and earning minimum wage.
 There are specific targets for permanent supportive housing for people who have been chronically homeless and targets for affordable homeownership.
 The Housing Forecast identifies three scenarios: Status Quo, Marginal Improvement, and Meets All Housing Needs.
 Through the Review, it was determined that the Meets All Housing Needs scenario is an ambitious, but necessary target.
 Housing unit targets are not solely the responsibility of the City of Peterborough to develop.
 The Housing and Homelessness Plan identifies roles for private sector development, non-profit partners, and units that could be developed through the regeneration of existing Community Housing properties, through such organizations as Peterborough Housing Corporation.
 Building Housing: Recent Progress Housing and Homelessness Services staff continue to work with Township, County, private and non-profit organizations and community partners to create more affordable housing in the City and County of Peterborough.
 Some examples of recent progress include: - recommendations for updates to the Affordable Housing Community Improvement Plan program area - supporting developer applications for Federal affordable housing project funding/financing, partnering to create affordable rental units, and adapting to new provincial legislation (e.g. Bill 108 - More Homes, More Choice Act, 2019); and - ensuring the sustainability of existing community housing stock.
-The Housing Action Task Force Working Group has been created and the work plan will be informed by the updated goals in the Plan.
-See Strategic Direction 1-pager attached as Appendix D. Summary The reviewed and updated Housing and Homelessness Plan is a plan for the City, County and community.
+The Housing Action Task Force Working Group has been created and the work plan will be informed by the updated goals in the Plan (see Strategic Direction 1-pager attached as Appendix D).
+Summary The reviewed and updated Housing and Homelessness Plan is a plan for the City, County and community.
 It combines significant data and community input to guide the City, County and community in its housing and homelessness needs.
-A version of this report was prepared for a July 2020 meeting of the General Committee as Report CSSS20-008.
-Receipt and approval of the Review of the Housing and Homelessness Plan is recommended at a July 2020 City Council meeting.
-Submitted by, Sheldon Laidman Commissioner of Community Services Report CSSSPRLC20-002 Review of the 10-year Housing and Homelessness Plan for the City and County of Peterborough Page 5 Contact Name: Rebecca Morgan Quin Manager of Housing Services Social Services Division, Community Services Department Phone: 705-742-7777 Ext.
+Submitted by, Sheldon Laidman Commissioner of Community Services Report CSSS20-008 Review of the 10-year Housing and Homelessness Plan for the City and County of Peterborough Page 5 Contact Name: Rebecca Morgan Quin Manager of Housing Services Social Services Division, Community Services Department Phone: 705-742-7777 Ext.
 1501 Toll Free: 1-855-738-3755 Ext.
 1501 Fax: 705-742-5218 E-Mail: RMorgan-Quin@peterborough.ca Attachments: